suranjanrana/course-data-analysis-sql/part_1_foundations/1_3_insert_update_delete.md

 -- Use COMMIT instead if you want to save
 ```

-👉 **Note for Analysts:** Transactions are very handy when testing queries on real databases.
+📝 **Note** Transactions are very handy when testing queries on real databases.

 ---